SalishSeaCast/SalishSeaCmd/docs/development.rst

 Development Environment
 =======================

-The :kbd:`SalishSeaCmd` package depends on the :kbd:`SalishSeaTools` and :kbd:`NEMO-Cmd` packages, so you need to clone their repos,
+The :kbd:`SalishSeaCmd` package depends on the :kbd:`NEMO-Cmd` package, so you need to clone its repo,
-:ref:`tools-repo` and :ref:`NEMO-Cmd-repo`,
+:ref:`NEMO-Cmd-repo`,
 beside your clone of :ref:`SalishSeaCmd-repo`.

 Setting up an isolated development environment using `Conda`_ is recommended.